-Despite the resumption of operations and the recovery in demand, concerns related to the pandemic and its economic impacts, combined with the uncertainty of a possible economic downturn, ongoing inflation in many countries, including Canada, and the military conflict between Russia and Ukraine continued to create significant demand uncertainty, and the effects will still be partially present in fiscal 2023.
-While the situation considerably improved since the second quarter of 2022, the Corporation cannot yet predict with certainty all the impacts of this situation on its operations and results, the pace at which the situation will improve or precisely when conditions will become normal again.
-Since the beginning of the pandemic, the Corporation implemented a series of operational, commercial and financial measures, including new financing and cost reduction measures, aimed at preserving its cash.
+Despite the resumption of operations and the recovery in demand, the economic impacts of the COVID-19 pandemic, combined with the uncertainty of a possible economic downturn, ongoing inflation in many countries, including Canada, and the military conflict between Russia and Ukraine continued to create demand uncertainty.
+While the situation considerably improved since the second quarter of 2022, the Corporation cannot yet predict with certainty all the impacts of this situation on its operations and results.
+Since the second quarter of 2020, the Corporation implemented a series of operational, commercial and financial measures, including new financing and cost reduction measures, aimed at preserving its cash.
 The Corporation is monitoring the situation daily to adjust these measures as it evolves.
-However, until the Corporation is able to resume operations at a sufficient level, the COVID-19 pandemic will have significant negative impacts on its revenues, cash flows from operations and operating results.
+However, until the Corporation is able to resume operations at a sufficient level, demand uncertainty will have significant negative impacts on its cash flows from operations and operating results.
 Although the Corporation is currently experiencing a significant resumption of operations, it does not expect to reach the pre-pandemic level before 2024.

 Cash levels and generating cash remain priorities for the Corporation.
-During the quarter ended January 31, 2023, the Corporation took the following actions with respect to the COVID-19 pandemic and other opportunities are being evaluated to achieve this objective:
+During the six-month period ended April 30, 2023, the Corporation took the following actions with respect to the COVID-19 pandemic and other opportunities are being evaluated to achieve this objective:

 - The Corporation has announced the closure of the Vancouver base effective June 30, 2023.
-The 200 affected employees, namely flight attendants and pilots, may be relocated to the Montréal or Toronto base on a voluntary basis.
+The 200 affected employees, namely flight attendants and pilots, had the choice to be relocated to the Montréal or Toronto base on a voluntary basis.
+Of these 200 employees, 119 chose to be relocated.
 This decision comes after the Corporation centralized its operations in Eastern Canada and deployed its strategic plan, which included reviewing and optimizing resource management and operating costs.
-An amount of \$1.6 million was reported in Special items as a provision for, among other things, severance costs. - The Corporation continuously adjusts its flight program according to demand.
-Since resuming operations in July 2021, the Corporation resumed its flight schedule for the winter season representing nearly 98% of its pre-pandemic volume. - The Corporation is negotiating with its suppliers to benefit from cost reductions and changes in payment terms, and is continuing to implement measures to reduce expenses and investments. - As at January 31, 2023, cash and cash equivalents totalled \$467.7 million.
+An amount of \$1.0 million was reported in Restructuring costs as a provision for, among other things, severance costs. - The Corporation continuously adjusts its flight program according to demand.
+Since resuming operations in July 2021, the Corporation resumed its flight schedule for the winter season representing nearly 95% of its pre-pandemic volume. - The Corporation is negotiating with its suppliers to benefit from cost reductions and changes in payment terms, and is continuing to implement measures to reduce expenses and investments. - As at April 30, 2023, cash and cash equivalents totalled \$623.6 million.